 Roads and Footpaths

-Through this diverse portfolio of properties we’re able to provide a host of important services such as libraries, sport, recreational, hospitality, arts and culture, aged care, tourism information and tourist attractions, commercial opportunities, civil works, public facilities and city administration.
+Through this diverse portfolio of properties, we’re able to provide a host of important services such as libraries, sport, recreation, hospitality, arts and culture, aged care, tourism information, and tourist attractions, commercial opportunities, civil works, public facilities, and city administration.

 Across our city, a large ‘urban forest’ of trees weaves its way through the streets and along the foreshore.
 These street trees enhance the beauty of our neighbourhoods and include native and introduced species, as well as our iconic, historic Norfolk Island Pines.

 Please call Customer Service if:

 - Work is required on your street trees

 - You wish to plant a tree in your street or on council land